up-for-grabs/up-for-grabs.net/docs/list-a-project.md

   help them learn more about open source

 If you project does not satisfy all of this criteria, it may be declined at the review process.
-We'll provide suggestions to help address these things.
+We'll provide suggestions to help address these things so that it may be listed in the future.

 ## Add using the GitHub web editor